Snahdul/HaLuMiAi/README.md

 2. Open the solution in Visual Studio 2022.

-3. Restore the NuGet packages:
+3. Restore the NuGet packages: `dotnet restore`

+4. Install the WPF UI library: `dotnet add package Wpf-Ui`

 ### Building the Project

 To build the project, open the solution in Visual Studio and build the solution using `Ctrl+Shift+B` or by selecting `Build > Build Solution` from the menu.